Four-alarm fire spreads along buildings on Montreal's de Lorimier Ave.

 A four-alarm fire spread along the rooftops of several buildings on Montreal's De Lorimier Ave.
 Wednesday afternoon, forcing residents out of their homes.

-The fire broke out in a residential building at the corner of De Lorimier Avenue and De Rouen Street and quickly spread, causing serious damage.
+The fire broke out in a residential building at the corner of De Lorimier Ave. and De Rouen St. and quickly spread, causing serious damage.

 The Montreal fire department first announced the fire after 3 p.m., and within the hour it escalated to four alarms.